Tricertops/Block-KVO/README.md

 =========

 Key-Value observing made easier with blocks.
-This set of classes integrates use the Objective-C KVO mechanism and allows you to use blocks as observation handlers.
+This set of classes use the Objective-C KVO mechanism and allows you to use blocks as observation handlers.
-Block KVO can be used alongside with classic KVO without any problems.
+Block KVO can be used and mixed with classic KVO without any problems.

 **Requirements:**
   - **iOS 4 and greater**
   - using source files: **ARC enabled**
-  - using library: **`-ObjC` and `-all_load` as "Other Linker Flags" in Build Settings**
+  - using library: **`-ObjC` and `-all_load` as "Other Linker Flags" in Build Settings** (this is needed since it adds category to `NSObject`)

 **Example of typical usage**
   - In `init...` method: